Who is IESP?

 With planetary boundaries being transgressed, extreme natural reactions challenging humanity are likely to increase in number and frequency.
 It is crucial to become more resilient as societies and individuals.
 To achieve this end, our political and everyday actions must evolve from simply reactive in case of a crisis to mitigating possible challenges forward thinking and proactively.

-IESP, therefore, aim to support urgently necessary civil and political action by sharing and exchanging its scientific knowledge and expertise, advocating for inter- and transdisciplinary research to enable a sustainable management of the Earth system through integrative thinking and problem solving.
+IESP, therefore, aims to support urgently necessary civil and political action by sharing and exchanging its scientific knowledge and expertise, advocating for inter- and transdisciplinary research to enable a sustainable management of the Earth system through integrative thinking and problem solving.

-IESP foster networked thinking through events and publications, intending to inspire discursive exchange.
+IESP fosters networked thinking through events and publications, intending to inspire discursive exchange.
 The extended network consists of more than 50 international members with expertise spanning from economics to geography, sustainability to philosophy, or civil engineering to water management.